MacKenzie Theory

-MacKenzie Theory was an Australian jazz rock group formed in September 1971 in Melbourne.
-Rob MacKenzie (lead guitar, ex-Leo & Friends, King Harvest, Great Men) and Cleis Pearce (electric viola) were the mainstays.
-They recorded two albums, Out of the Blue (1973) and Bon Voyage (1974) for Mushroom Records before disbanding in May 1974.
+MacKenzie Theory were an Australian jazz rock group formed in September 1971.
+Rob MacKenzie (lead guitar) and Cleis Pearce (electric viola) were the mainstays.
+They recorded two albums, Out of the Blue (1973) and Bon Voyage (1974) for Mushroom before disbanding in May 1974.
+MacKenzie wrote their original tracks and produced their material.
 Out of the Blue peaked at No. 19 on Go-Sets Australian Albums chart.
 In the 1990s, MacKenzie was a member of United States rock'n'roll revival act, Sha Na Na.

 History

-MacKenzie Theory was formed in Melbourne by lead guitarist, Rob MacKenzie, with bass guitarist Mike Leadabrand and drummer Andrew Majewski in September 1971.
-At this time MacKenzie also met electric viola player Cleis Pearce at a concert in Sydney, while he was filling in with another group, and he was so impressed with her playing that he immediately invited her to join, even though she had no previous experience of playing rock or improvised music.
-Previously, MacKenzie had been a member of Leo and Friends, and King Harvest.
+MacKenzie Theory were formed in Melbourne in September 1971 by lead guitarist, Rob MacKenzie, with bass guitarist Mike Leadabrand and drummer Andrew Majewski.
+At that time, MacKenzie also met electric viola player Cleis Pearce at a concert in Sydney, while he was filling in with another group.
+He was so impressed with her playing that he immediately invited her to join, even though she had no previous experience of playing rock or improvised music.
+Previously, MacKenzie had been a member of Leo and Friends and King Harvest.

 MacKenzie Theory played instrumental jazz rock with elements of John Coltrane, King Crimson, Mahavishnu Orchestra and Santana.
 At early gigs they supported other artists including, Band of Light, Billy Thorpe & the Aztecs, Chain, Madder Lake or Spectrum.

-They performed at the inaugural Sunbury Pop Festival in January 1972 and at the second festival in January 1973.
-Their track, "New Song And", was included on the triple live album, The Great Australian Rock Festival Sunbury 1973 which appeared on Mushroom Records in April.
+The band performed at the inaugural Sunbury Pop Festival in January 1972 and at the second festival in January 1973.
+Their track, "New Song And", was included on the triple live album, The Great Australian Rock Festival Sunbury 1973, which appeared on Mushroom Records in April.
 Their debut album, Out of the Blue, recorded live in the studio, was issued in July, and it peaked at No. 19 on Go-Sets Australian Albums chart in August.
-During September, Leadabrand and Majewski left and were replaced by Paul Wheeler (ex-Billy Thorpe & the Aztecs) on bass guitar and Greg Sheehan (ex-Blackfeather) on drums; pianist, Peter Jones joined.
+During September, Leadabrand and Majewski left and were replaced by Paul Wheeler (ex-Billy Thorpe & the Aztecs) on bass guitar and Greg Sheehan (ex-Blackfeather) on drums.
+Pianist, Peter Jones also joined.